-While we wait, more than 115,000 members of the dental team remain frustrated by our ability to respond to changes in dental practice and make further changes to how we operate.
+While we wait, more than 115,000 members of the dental team remain frustrated by our inability to respond to changes in dental practice and make further changes to how we operate.
 And the public is deprived of a healthcare regulator able to operate an effective and efficient regulatory system.

 We very strongly urge the Government to reconsider its approach and give regulatory reform the priority it needs.